basho/basho_docs/source/languages/en/riakcs/cookbooks/garbage-collection.md

 ## Trade-offs

-1. An **slow** reader may have blocks GC'd as it is reading an object if the read exceeds the leeway interval.
+1. A **slow** reader may have blocks GC'd as it is reading an object if the read exceeds the leeway interval.
-1. There is some reliance on system clocks and this could lead to object blocks being deleted earlier or later than their intended eligibility window dictates due to clock skew.
+2. There is some reliance on system clocks and this could lead to object blocks being deleted earlier or later than their intended eligibility window dictates due to clock skew.
-1. A network partition (or machine failure) lasting longer than `leeway_seconds` could cause a manifest to "come back to life" and appear active, it would then continually serve requests whose blocks could not be found.
+3. A network partition (or machine failure) lasting longer than `leeway_seconds` could cause a manifest to "come back to life" and appear active, it would then continually serve requests whose blocks could not be found.

 ## Configuration

 Riak CS's garbage collection implementation gives the deployer several knobs to adjust for fine-tuning system performace.
 More information can be found in our documentation on [[configuring Riak CS|Configuring Riak CS#Garbage-Collection-Settings]].